mcanabrava/airbnb-zap-scrapping-ml-mba-fiap/README.md

 **5.3 Data inside Redshift**

-You can verify that the data has landed correctly inside your redshift by connecting to the database created with the credentials use to create it in the aws.cfg file.
+You can verify that the data has landed correctly inside your redshift by connecting to the database.

 Three tables should have been created, one that represent the CSV columns and 2 that are related to the Airbyte sync process.

 ![Tables](imgs/redshift_1.png)

-The results of the query can be seen in the image below.
+The results of the query can be seen in the image below:

 ![Query](imgs/redshift_2.png)